FergusLemon/fairBnB/README.md

    - MongoDB with Mongoose as the ORM.

 ##### Other
    - Dan Grossman's date range picker was used to allow user's to select a date range for a booking request on a property and also to block out dates for which the property was unavailable.
-It comes with good documentation and I found it easy to work with and integrate.
+It comes with good documentation and it was easy to work with and integrate.
 It is [avaialble here](https://github.com/dangrossman/daterangepicker), give it a star if you like it.
    - Cloudinary was used as a cloud service for storing images uploaded by the user (an image of their property).
 After looking at various options (restricting users to small images and storing directly in Mongo or larger images using GridFS) the simplicity of the Cloudinary solution won over.
 [This superb blog post](https://medium.freecodecamp.org/how-to-allow-users-to-upload-images-with-node-express-mongoose-and-cloudinary-84cefbdff1d9) by Glyn Lewington is all you need to get up and running in no time.
-When a user doesn't upload an image a stock image is used, the photo I chose was taken by [Sarah Trummer](https://www.pexels.com/@sarah-trummer-155385?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) and available for use on the [Pexels website](https://www.pexels.com/photo/microphotography-of-orange-and-blue-house-miniature-on-brown-snail-s-back-955793/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels).
+When a user doesn't upload an image a stock image is used, the photo chosen was taken by [Sarah Trummer](https://www.pexels.com/@sarah-trummer-155385?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) and available for use on the [Pexels website](https://www.pexels.com/photo/microphotography-of-orange-and-blue-house-miniature-on-brown-snail-s-back-955793/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels).

 ### Testing
 ##### Tools